-Your Chief Marketing Officer is also responsible for managing the sales and marketing team for your company or organization.
+Your Chief Marketing Officer is also responsible for managing and organizing the sales and marketing team for your company or organization.
 This means that he’s where the buck stops when it comes to hiring and firing members of these teams.
 He/she should be able to evaluate senior executives in the marketing and sales departments.

 According to Payscale, the average salary of a Chief Marketing Officer is about $174,662 per year.
 When hiring a Chief Marketing Officer, ensure that he has had a minimum of between 6 to 8 years of experience.

 The Chief Sales Officer is a position that happens in companies that want to separate the marketing and the sales departments at the C-level.
 The Chief Sales Officer is the equivalent of the Chief Marketing Officer, but he is in charge of sales.